pnpk/ppp_coloring/README.md

 end
 ```

-If you want to use the output of `ppp` only during debugging, call it like this:
+If you want to use the `ppp` output only during debugging, it is good to call it as follows:

 ```ruby
 def ppp(*args)